leggsimon/next/docs/overview/platinum.md

 #### Health check dashboard

-We wanted to use [the FT healthcheck aggregator](http://healthcheck.ft.com/).
+We want to use [the FT healthcheck aggregator](http://healthcheck.ft.com/).
 In fact, a pull request has even been made and merged to include some Next apps in it but because the Jenkins jobs on it has been failing we weren't able to deploy it.
+We are continuing to discuss this with the team that maintains this application.

 #### Error dashboard